mwilliamson/patter/README.md

 The same as `find`,
 except that `iterator` is only called on each element once the previous application of `iterator` has finished.
-This means that the value returned is the first matching value in the array.
+This means that the value returned is the first matching value (by index) in the array.